 The SOS and call button provide two-way communication—a great feature to have.
 However, the fabric pouch makes these buttons literally inaccessible, especially for an autistic child who is in a state of panic.
 I would highly recommend having some kind of a transparent silicone window in the pouch for better visibility of the device.
 It’s also difficult to see the charging LED through the black pouch.

-The battery life is short; however, the AngelSense app sends you a reminder to charge the device, which is certainly helpful.
+The battery life is 48 hours; however, the AngelSense app sends you a reminder to charge the device, which is certainly helpful.

 The most important part of the app is tracking, and that works very well.
 You get a pretty accurate location of your child all the time.
 It has both the map and satellite view.
 The app also provides you with the entire history of your child’s whereabouts, which is helpful.
 The tracking screen gets a big thumbs-up from me.

 The listen-in feature is an added bonus if you want to hear what’s going on where your child is.
 However, I would be very careful about using this feature in school for privacy reasons.
 AngelSense does have a school dashboard that needs to be requested separately at no charge.
 This gives teachers the ability to disable listen-in during school hours.